facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 The revolutionary idea of "micro-credit" lending was created in Bangladesh by Muhammad Yunus, who in 2006 received a Nobel Peace Prize for this ground-breaking innovation.

-A unique aspect of community investment historically is its emphasis on building community resilience and cooperation.
+A unique aspect of community investment is its emphasis on building a community's resilience and cooperation.
 One of the ways a CDFI fosters cooperation is through "lending groups", where each person in the group is responsible not only for their own loan, but for the loans of others in the group.
 This creates a mutual support network where everyone has as much an interest in others' success as in their own, and (in contrast to more traditional capitalism) spawns a "we before me" type ethos.

 3. Shareholder Engagement & Policy Work